MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 3. In Holly's **Inbox**, verify that Holly received a PIM generated email indicating that **Joni Sherman activated the Intune Administrator role assignment**.

 4. Select the email to open it.
 Review the information in the email.

-Select the **View History** button.
+5. To review the audited list of activities related to Joni's approval of the Intune Administrator role, select the **Microsoft Entra admin center** tab in your Edge browser.

+6. In the **Microsoft Entra admin center**, the **Adatum Corporation - Settings** page should be displayed.
+This is where you left off in an earlier task.
+In the middle pane, under the **Activity** section towards the bottom of the page, select **Resource audit**.

-5. In the **Adatum Corporation | Resource audit** window, review the audited list of activities.
-Note the most recent PIM activity for Joni Sherman.
+7. In the **Adatum Corporation | Resource audit** page, review the list of PIM activities.
+Note the two most recent activities.
+Select the second activity, where the requestor is Alex Wilber.
+In the **Audit details** pane that appears, note the **Subject** is Joni Sherman, and the **Action** indicates Alex approved Joni's role request for the Intune Administrator role.
+Select **Close**.

+8. In the **Adatum Corporation | Resource audit** page, in the list of PIM activities, select the first activity.
+In the **Audit details** pane that appears, note the **Subject** is Joni Sherman, and the **Action** indicates Joni was added to the Intune Administrator role.
+Also note the **Reason** that you entered for the role request.
+Select **Close**.

-6. In your Edge browser session, close all the tabs except for the **Microsoft Office Home** tab and the **Microsoft 365 admin center** tab.
+9. In your Edge browser session, close all the tabs except for the **Apps | Microsoft 365** tab and the **Microsoft 365 admin center** tab.
 Leave these two tabs open for the next lab.

 # End of Lab 4